dsuth10/Legends-of-Learning2/TECHNICAL_DOCUMENTATION.md

    - Use werkzeug.security.generate_password_hash() to create new password hashes
    - Update the password field in users.json with the new hash
    - Ensure the hash is generated using the same method as the application

+7. Level Progression System
+   - The level progression system is defined in data/level_progression.json
+   - XP requirements and level benefits are configured in this file
+   - When updating the level progression system, run update_levels.py to update existing characters
+   - Templates should use Character.get_next_level_xp() to display correct XP requirements
+   - The Character model's check_level_up() method handles automatic level-ups when XP thresholds are met

 ## Deployment Considerations
 1. Change default teacher registration code